hiibolt/KnowledgeBase/pages/SHM Lab Report.md

 - # Theory
 	- ## Primary Objectives
 	  In this lab, we will...
-	  * Practice using a sinusodal fit on a graph
+	  * Practice using a sinusoidal fit on a graph
-	  *
+	  * Learn how springs behave depending on the mass
 	  * Calculate the error percentages between a calculated and measured value
 - # Data
 	- ## 50g - 6cm